43apple/ImGui-Overlay/README.md

 3. Make sure build mode is set to **Release and x64**!
 4. Press Ctrl + Shift + B to build the project
 5. Navigate to `"C:\your\path\here\External ImGui Base\x64\Release\"`, where you will find the executable

+## Detections
+Though this application doesn't inject into the target or hook any functions in the target, it does create a handle to the target process, as stated before.
+Be careful, because any decent anticheat will strip said handle, or ban you for it.
+If this is a security concern for you, either implement a kernel driver (fairly simple for any decent programmer) or modify the program so it no longer creates a handle.
+Good luck.

+## FAQ
+#### I'm getting errors when building the project!
+Make sure you're compiling in Release and x64.
+If the errors persist, create an Issue on the repository.
+#### I can't see the menu over my target process!
+Make sure the target process is not running in Fullscreen, but rather Windowed or Windowed Borderless (or anything of the sort)
+#### I have a question which is not listed here!
+Create an issue on the repository.

 ## License
 The MIT License (MIT)